sdclibbery/tradr/README.md

 x Red/green colours for order well
-* Sim'd spread bot that posts at bid & ask prices x Use https://docs.pro.coinbase.com/#the-level2-channel and hack up a test bot
- * TDD the logic for snapshot and updates to track the order well and then spread correctly
+* Sim'd spread bot that posts at bid & ask prices x Use https://docs.pro.coinbase.com/#the-level2-channel and hack up a test bot x TDD the logic for snapshot and updates to track the order well and then spread correctly !
+NOT WORKING - seems to not be clearing entries as the price moves?
  * TDD the logic for simulating placing order when the spread changes
 * Sim'd arbitrage bot that tracks arbitrage on EUR-BTC-GBP
  * Hack something into gdax-prices.js as a quick test
 * Show MACD 21/9 on analysis page (https://twitter.com/zhusu/status/1092305648904065024?s=19)
 * Account history page show orders

 * Add backup automation with monitoring of some kind